-Here's why internal communications is a key business function and is now more important than ever before:
+Here are seven reasons why internal communications is a key business function and is more important than ever before.

-When we were children we used to ask our parents the question “Why?” at least 250 times a day.
+As kids we would ask our parents the question “Why?” at least 250 times a day.
+(Sorry, Mom.)
 And it seems not much has changed in that department.
-The quest for a sense of reason and purpose has followed us until today.
+The quest for a sense of reason and purpose has stayed with us into adulthood.

 This certainly applies to our working lives.
-Employees want to know their goals, understand the plans for getting there, and be confident about the value of their contributions toward those plans.
-They want to feel valued, listened to, and part of the team.
+As employees, we want to understand our goals, know the plans for getting there, and be confident about the value of our contributions toward those plans.
+We want to feel valued, listened to, and part of the team.
 This is especially true for millennials and Gen Z, who rely heavily on feedback and interaction.
 Having grown up in the age of social media, they're used to a constant flow of likes, sharing, and comments.

 But purpose isn't limited to showing employees their goals; it also includes visualizing the actions that each and every person can take in order to contribute.
-It is, for example, highly effective and motivating to regularly post and share information about what a team or company has achieved.
+For example, it's highly effective and motivating to regularly post and share information about what a team or a company has achieved.
 Reaching set goals together increases the feeling of teamwork and progress.

 Create great goals that are SMART: Specific, Measurable, Attainable, Relevant, and Timely.

-"73% of employees who say they work at a "purpose-driven" company are engaged, compared to just 23% of those who don't."
-In addition, a recent global survey of 26,000 LinkedIn members, taken by the research firm Imperative, found that 73% of its participants want a career in which they feel that their job matters.
+73 percent of employees who say they work at a "purpose-driven" company are engaged, compared to just 23 percent of those who don't.
+In addition, a recent global survey of 26,000 LinkedIn members, taken by the research firm Imperative, found that 73 percent of its participants want a career in which they feel that their job matters.

-A well-functioning internal communications system can motivate employees to work toward a common goal.
+A well-functioning internal communications system can motivate employees to work toward common goals.
 By letting them in on the “why,” companies can significantly engage them in the “what.”

 Employees should never learn about important company news from an external source.
-The new reality is that news is accessible on our smartphones and other mobile channels anytime, anywhere.
-This situation intimidates many companies, but the only way to deal with it is by learning to match that external speed and to make internal points of view readily available—not just during crises, but also in day-to-day operations.
+But having news and information easily accessible on our smartphones and in other mobile channels anytime and anywhere is a situation that intimidates many companies.
+The only way to deal with it is by learning to match and even exceed that external speed and to make internal points of view readily available—not just during times of crisis, but also in day-to-day operations.